 Management-chemical control: HOME USE

 Controlling spittlebugs with chemicals is almost impossible once spittle masses form.
-Do not apply when blossoms are open, in order to avoid bee poisoning.

 Management-chemical control: COMMERCIAL USE